Influenza (flu) and pregnancy

 How can the flu harm your pregnancy?

-Health complications from the flu, such as pneumonia, can be serious and even deadly, especially if you’re pregnant.
+Health complications from the flu, like a lung infection called pneumonia, can be serious and even deadly, especially if you’re pregnant.
 If you get the flu during pregnancy, you’re more likely than other adults to have serious complications.
 It’s best to get a flu shot before you get pregnant.
 Getting a flu shot can help reduce your risk of getting the flu, having serious flu complications and needing treatment in a hospital.

-How does the flu shot help protect you from the flu?
+How does the flu shot help protect you from flu?

 The flu shot contains a vaccine that helps prevent you from getting the flu.
 The flu shot can’t cause the flu.
 It’s safe to get a flu shot any time during pregnancy, but it’s best to get it before flu season (October through May).
 Even though you’re more likely to get the flu during flu season, you can get it any time of year.